safing/docs/portmaster/architecture/core-service/fundamentals/index.md

 {% include code_ref.html godoc_portbase="dataroot" github_portbase="utils/structure.go" %}

 The Portmaster Application keeps everything it needs in a single directory.
-On Windows, this is `%APPDATA%\Safing\Portmaster` and on Linux it is `/var/lib/portmaster`.
+On Windows, this is `%PROGRAMDATA%\Safing\Portmaster` and on Linux it is `/var/lib/portmaster`.

 The `dataroot` is not a module, but just a small utility that provides easy access to it.
 It uses the `DirStructure` utility to ensure that all the directories always have the correct file system permissions.